 There are two main Aspergillus infections that directly involve allergy.
 One is ABPA and the other is allergic fungal rhinosinusitis.
-In both cases the patient has an allergic reaction against the infecting material – this is completely different from an inflammation of infected tissue, which is the more usual case.
+In both cases the patient has an allergic reaction against the infecting material – this is completely different from inflammation of the infected tissue, which is the more usual case.
 The fungus does not invade the tissue but simply triggers the allergic response which can become chronic.

 Breathing in spores from the air can cause more problems for these patients as they are already primed to react to the fungus.
 Therefore, patients with these conditions should avoid situations where they will be breathing in a large number of spores eg. damp houses, gardening, composting etc.